TheNitesWhoSay/RareCpp/ObjectMapper.md

 2.)
 When it is reasonable to do so, name source and target fields the same and add reflection to both objects; no additional code will be needed to perform mappings

 3.)
-When one or both objects cannot be reflected within their own class, but the field names are the same and the fields and are public or protected, consider adding a reflection proxy, e.g.
+When one or both objects cannot be reflected within their own class, but the field names are the same and the fields are public or protected, consider adding a reflection proxy, e.g.
 ```C++
 template <> struct Reflect::Proxy<PersonDao> : public PersonDao
 {